Opinion

 Plaintiff’s first cause of action alleged “on behalf of SIA” that the directors had diluted her interest in the company and had wasted and diverted corporate assets by (1) carrying out unauthorized stock transactions for their own benefit; (2) allowing themselves to receive excessive bonuses, salary, stock options, and other payments; (3) declining offers by third parties to purchase SIA, thereby avoiding payment for plaintiff’s shares; and (4) loaning $500,000 to the Yessnes for the purchase of a building, thereby diverting money that could have been used to benefit the company.

 Defendants assert that plaintiff lacks standing to bring a shareholder derivative action because it is undisputed that all but one of the listed acts took place before she acquired her shares on December 28, 1999.
-Plaintiff concedes this fact, but she maintains that from the time she signed the Stock Repurchase agreement in April 1991 she held a "vested beneficial interest" in the stock, an interest that increased each year until April 1996, when her option allowed her to buy 10,000 shares.
-The parties disagree over the application of the "contemporaneous ownership rule," the basis of the court's determination that plaintiff lacked standing to challenge these pre-ownership transactions.
+Plaintiff concedes this fact, but she maintains that from the time she signed the Stock Repurchase agreement in April 1991 she held a “vested beneficial interest” in the stock, an interest that increased each year until April 1996, when her option allowed her to buy 10,000 shares.
+The parties disagree over the application of the “contemporaneous ownership rule,” the basis of the court’s determination that plaintiff lacked standing to challenge these preownership transactions.

-The "contemporaneous ownership" rule is reflected in Corporations Code section 800, subdivision (b)(1) (hereafter "section 800(b)(1)"), which requires (with specified exceptions not before us) that a plaintiff in a derivative action be "a shareholder, of record or beneficially" at the time of the challenged transaction.
-The parties' dispute focuses on the word "beneficially."
-Citing the fourth edition of Black's Law Dictionary (4th ed.1968, p.
-199) plaintiff contends that the statute should be construed liberally to include an "advantage resulting from a contract."[2]
-Plaintiff also relies on Pearce v.
-Superior Court (1983) 149 Cal.
-App.
-3d 1058, 197 Cal.
-Rptr.
-238, where the court construed section 800(b)(1)and specifically, the term "beneficially"to confer standing on a beneficiary of a trust, which was invested almost exclusively in the defendant corporation
+The “contemporaneous ownership” rule is reflected in Corporations Code section 800, subdivision (b)(1) (hereafter section 800(b)(1)), which requires (with specified exceptions not before us) that a plaintiff in a derivative action be “a shareholder, of record or beneficially” at the time of the challenged transaction.
+The parties’ dispute focuses on the word “beneficially.”
+Citing the fourth edition of Black’s Law Dictionary (4th ed.
+1968, p.
+199) plaintiff contends that the statute should be construed liberally to include an “advantage resulting from a contract.”

-Furthermore, plaintiff's assertion of standing is inconsistent with the contractual arrangement between the parties.
-The Incentive Stock Option Agreement, which plaintiff executed on April 1, 1991, the day of the employment offer, expressly provided that "Employee shall have no rights as a stockholder with respect to the option shares until payment of the option price and delivery to him/her of such shares. . . ."
-Even a broad reading of section 800(b)(1) does not expand plaintiff's rights beyond the express terms of the agreement she made with SIA.
-We must conclude, therefore, that plaintiff had no standing to bring a derivative claim for acts that took place before she converted her options into shares.[3]
+Furthermore, plaintiff’s assertion of standing is inconsistent with the contractual arrangement between the parties.
+The Incentive Stock Option Agreement, which plaintiff executed on April 1, 1991, the day of the employment offer, expressly provided that “Employee shall have no rights as a stockholder with respect to the option shares until payment of the option price and delivery to him/her of such shares . . . .”
+Even a broad reading of section 800(b)(1) does not expand plaintiff’s rights beyond the express terms of the agreement she made with SIA.
+We must conclude, therefore, that plaintiff had no standing to bring a derivative claim for acts that took place before she converted her options into shares.
+3

 b.
 Business Judgment Rule

-With respect to one of plaintiff's allegations in the derivative claim, the asserted wrong took place after she acquired her shares.
-Plaintiff alleged that the directors had "declined offers to sell SIA to a third party(ies) to avoid having to pay plaintiff the value of her 10,000 shares through the sale."
+With respect to one of plaintiff’s allegations in the derivative claim, the asserted wrong took place after she acquired her shares.
+Plaintiff alleged that the directors had “declined offers to sell SIA to a third party(les) to avoid having to pay plaintiff the value of her 10,000 shares through the sale.”
 Defendants interpreted this statement as a charge of harming the interests of the company by violating their duty to sell it to Anacapa Ventures, an entity with which plaintiff was associated.
 They continue to argue that there is no issue of fact regarding any conflict of interest, fraud, or bad faith by the directors, and they point out that plaintiff failed to plead the existence of a duty to carry out that transaction.

-Defendants have misunderstood plaintiff's allegation, possibly because it was obliquely worded in her complaint.
-In any event, plaintiff explains that she was not alleging a wrongful act by not selling the company to Anacapa; the only significance of the proposed transaction was that the board was claiming between $3 million and $3,600,000 as the fair market value of SIA in late 2001, shortly after her departure from the company.[4]
-In light of this clarification, we agree with plaintiff that the facts surrounding the Anacapa negotiations and failed transaction are irrelevant *428 to any application of the business judgment rule in this case.
+Defendants have misunderstood plaintiff’s allegation, possibly because it was obliquely worded in her complaint.
+In any event, plaintiff explains that she was not alleging a wrongful act by not selling the company to Anacapa; the only significance of the proposed transaction was that the board was claiming between $3 million and $3,600,000 as the fair market value of SIA in late 2001, shortly after her departure from the company.

-Plaintiff does address the business judgment rule, however, in the context of SIA's $500,000 loan to the Yessnes, which enabled the Yessnes to buy a commercial building and move SIA there.
-The result, according to plaintiff, was a 600-percent increase in rent payable by SIA to the Yessnes.
-She argues that these facts, which defendants' analysis "conveniently ignores," establish "a conflict of interest and self dealings" that take the case outside the reach of the business judgment rule.
+Plaintiff does address the business judgment rule, however, in the context of SIA’s $500,000 loan to the Yessnes, which enabled the Yessnes to buy a commercial building and move SIA there.
+The result, according to plaintiff, was a 600 percent increase in rent payable by SIA to the Yessnes.
+She argues that these facts, which defendants’ analysis “conveniently ignores,” establish “a conflict of interest and self dealings” that take the case outside the reach of the business judgment rule.

 4. Fiduciary Duty